sunzihan23/tp/docs/team/phiphi-tan.md

     * Updated and rewrote the portion on User Interface (UI) with new class diagrams as well as in-depth explanations regarding the different UI components that were added in (PR [#118](https://github.com/AY2324S1-CS2103T-W15-4/tp/pull/118)).
+    * Added in the *Appendix: Effort* that details an estimation on the total project effort.
+    * Added in the *Appendix: Planned Enhancements* that lists fixes that we propose to add in the near future.

 * **Community**:
-  * Reviewed PRs, and suggested improvements for things like Javadoc style and code quality.
+  * Reviewed PRs, and suggested improvements for project management such as adhering to Javadocs requirements and code quality.
   * Reported bugs for team *CS2103T-W13-3* during PE-D and suggested possible areas of improvements